1755 - French reinforcement of Canada

 - 1 sloop

 Boscawen sailed to the entrance of the gulf of the Saint-Laurent, near the southern coast of Newfoundland, to intercept the French Fleet.
-Boscawen was supposed to be reinforced by several vessels who had previously transported Major-General Braddock and his troops to New England.
+Boscawen was supposed to be reinforced by several vessels that had previously transported Major-General Braddock and his troops to New England.
 Indeed the Centurion (60) and Norwich (50) were in the Chesapeake Bay.

 On April 29, the Baron de Dieskau complained about the bad quality of the weapons supplied to his troops.
 He wrote to d'Argenson: